leonelngande/leonelngande.github.io/_posts/2020-09-10-determine-mapbox-map-tiles-have-loaded-by-listening-for-the-idle-event.md

   }
 }
 ```

-The `idle` event is fired after the last frame rendered before the map enters an "idle" state.
-When this event is fired, we are sure of the following things:

-- All currently requested tiles have loaded.
-- No camera transitions are in progress.
-- All fade/transition animations have completed.

 I had a situation where I had to wait for all map tiles to load before proceeding, and after a while searching for the ideal map event came across `idle` in this [Stackoverflow answer](https://stackoverflow.com/a/54140160/6924437).